 The waving of prayer flags by the day breeze is a joy to watch.
 If you plan your visit on the full moon day, you will witness the mass presence of monks praying and enchanting.
 Monk's enchanting "Om Mani Padme Hum" itself is enough to calm your mind and body.
-The large volume of Buddhist people light the candles at Boudhanath Stupa in the evening honouring their deceased loved ones.
+A large volume of Buddhist people light the candles at Boudhanath Stupa in the evening honouring their deceased loved ones.

 Evening in Boudhanath is the most favourable time for an outing.
 Rooftop cafes around the Boudhanath Stupa offer an unmatched view of Boudhanath Stupa and the surrounding locale.
-Imagine you are on the rooftop cafe, sipping a cup of warm coffee with your favourite person, listening to the holy chant, watching the illuminating candlelight around the stupa.
+Imagine you are on the rooftop cafe, sipping a cup of warm coffee with your favourite person, listening to the holy chant, and watching the illuminating candlelight around the stupa.
 Don't you want to experience this vibe while you are in Nepal?

 6. Patan Durbar Square

-Patan is the oldest city in Kathmandu valley and the oldest city practising Buddhism.
+Patan is the oldest city in Kathmandu Valley and the oldest city practising Buddhism.
 To make your outing one of the best, make a trip to the city of culture, art, and a true marvel of architecture, Patan Durbar Square.
 You can catch a bus from Ratnapark to Lagankhel to reach Patan Durbar Square.

-A single stone carved temple in the heart of Patan Durbar Square is a true marvel of architecture.
-The pagoda style of architecture all over the place makes it stand tall from rest.
+A single stone-carved temple in the heart of Patan Durbar Square is a true marvel of architecture.
+The pagoda style of architecture all over the place makes it stand tall from the rest.
 Often considered the best museum in Asia, the Patan Museum is home to centuries-old bronze statues and objects.
 A golden window, specially built for King Siddhi Narsingha Malla, is a sublime piece from history to witness.
 Being the world's oldest Buddhist city, Patan Durbar Square hosts a golden temple of Lord Buddha.
-Krishna Temple, built in the seventeenth century, is the prominent piece of the square.
+Krishna Temple, built in the seventeenth century, is a prominent piece of the square.
 On the periphery of Durbar Square, you can sit on pedestals and talk with the locals for hours.

-People of Patan celebrate two major festivals in a year.
+The people of Patan celebrate two major festivals in a year.
 Rato Machindranath to honour the rain god and Krishna Janmashtami (birth date of Lord Krishna).
 Plan your visit to Patan during this time because it will be a unique cultural experience for you.
 You can also witness the living Goddess Kumari during these festivals.

 As a foreign national, you have to pay NPR 400 as an entry fee.
 For Chinese and SAARC nationals, the entry fee is NPR 250.
 This fee allows you to enter the museum and non-restricted areas.
 If you wish to stroll around the temples and pedestals, you don't have to pay any fee.
 Some sensitive areas inside Patan Durbar Square prohibit you from capturing photographs.